OUR TEAM

 Conductor

 • Kelly DeMorett is the Director of Orchestras at East Ridge High School in Woodbury, MN.
-She has held positions with local orchestras as an oboist (Principal oboe and English Horn with the Mankato Symphony) as well as freelancing as a violinist, violist, and saxophonist.
+She has held positions as an oboist (was formerly Principal Oboist and English Horn with the Mankato Symphony Orchestra) and also enjoys freelancing as a violinist, violist and saxophonist.

-In 2010, Kelly started the first orchestra programs in the South Washington Schools at the three district High Schools, staying at East Ridge High School when the programs grew to need additional directors.
-She, along with her district colleagues received the MNSOTA Meritorius Orchestra Program award in 2013.
+In 2010, Kelly started the first high school orchestra programs in the South Washington Schools, remaining at East Ridge High School when the programs grew to need a dedicated director for each school.
+She, along with her district orchestra colleagues, received the MNSOTA Meritorious Orchestra Program award in 2013.
+Kelly is also one of 20 educators throughout the United States and Canada who were recently awarded Norwegian Cruiseline’s 2024 “Giving Joy Award” for Outstanding Educators.

 Kelly’s passion is working with student musicians and helping them create a life-long passion for music.
-Beyond her work at East Ridge High School, she has served as conductor of multiple youth symphonies and honor bands in Minnesota and Wisconsin and is a frequent adjudicator and clinician at solo and ensemble contests and conferences.
+Beyond her work at East Ridge High School, she has served as a conductor and section coach of multiple youth symphonies, honor bands and orchestras in Minnesota and Wisconsin and is a frequent adjudicator and clinician.

-Outside of music, Kelly has over 20 years of experience coaching figure skating, and has competed multiple times at the USFS Synchronized Skating Championships in the collegiate and adult divisions.
+Outside of music, Kelly has over 20 years of experience coaching figure skating and has competed multiple times at the USFS Synchronized Skating Championships in the collegiate and adult divisions.
+She currently works with skaters in Woodbury and Hastings and is proud to coach her daughter, Madelyn.
+She also has a passion for travel.

-Kelly lives in Cottage Grove, MN with her husband, her 3 daughters, and their two dogs.
+Kelly lives in Cottage Grove, MN with her husband, Scott, their 3 daughters and two dogs.

 NICHOLAS ELLISON